 Among Protestants, Zwingli early argued that “the Virgin should be called the Mother of God, Theotokos” (An Expos. of the Faith, LCC XXIV, p.
 256), a view affirmed by Luther and uncontested by Calvin (Inst.
 2.14.4; BOC, p.
 595).
 Barth regarded it as “a test of the proper understanding of the incarnation” that “we do not reject the description of Mary as the ‘mother of God’ ” (Barth CD I/2, p.
 138).

 Calling Mary the Theotokos impresses upon our minds the distinct honor given to Mary and the vital role that God allowed her to play in his plan of redemption.
 Truly, Mary was blessed among women.
 We should be counted among the generations that recognize and celebrate this fact (Luke 1:48).
-Throughout Christian history, this honor bestowed on Mary and on her motherhood has been an inspiration for Christian women.
+Throughout Christian history, this honor bestowed on Mary and on her motherhood has made a deep impact on Christian women and men.

 The Theotokos and the Equality of Women